Tom Harris is injured in a high school football game and ends up in the hospital.

-“No. I don’t know how to do that, and I don’t have video editing software.
+“No. I don’t know how to do that, and I don’t have video editing software, anyway.
 If I did, it would probably be easy enough to learn how to enhance videos.
-Instead, I used a program called VLC and what I did was position the video at the start of the section where Nick Poulter attacked Tom and set a timestamp, then another timestamp at the end of the section.
+Instead, I used a program called VLC to play the video.
+What I did was position the video at the start of the section where Nick Poulter attacked Tom and set a timestamp, then another timestamp at the end of the section.
 I clipped — that means copied — the part of the video between those two timestamps.
-Then I pasted the clip of the video on my PC and to four flash drives.”
+Then I copied the clip of the video to four flash drives on my PC.”

 “Looks good, Tanner.
 What’s your uncle’s opinion about what it shows?”
 Coach Reynolds asked.